Best Things to Do in Madrid, Spain

 In the opposite direction from Puerta del Sol sits El Retiro Park, or Parque del Retiro.
 (You’ll sometimes see it referred to as Parque del Buen Retiro.
 Same place.)
 The 350-acre former royal enclave near the city center is now open to the public for free.

 A 10-minute walk downhill from Retiro Park takes you to the Museo Nacional del Prado.
 The Prado is among the best and most visited museums in the world.
-It’s famous for good reason.
+And it’s famous for good reason.

 There are other great museums in Madrid, but if time is short— the Prado is the one to see.